llenroc/AspShop/README.md

 * Razor.
 * Bootstrap styling.
 * Client-server WCF + SSL.
-* ...

 #### Prerequisites
-* The application assumes the presence of my AdventureWorks services, to which a service connection should be configured.
+* The application assumes the presence of my [AdventureWorks services](https://github.com/a-einstein/AdventureWorks/blob/master/README.md), to which a service connection should be configured.